Assessments with Us

 • Observations of their play and interactions

-Pre-assessment information - Whilst you wait for an assessment, you can view the pre-assessment parent education session.
-This has been written and recorded by professionals with many years' experience of working with children with autism and gives top tips on supporting your child.
+Pre assessment - Whilst you wait for an assessment, you can watch the pre-assessment parent education presentation.
+This has been written and recorded by professionals with many years' experience of working with neurodiverse children and gives top tips on supporting your child.
 This session has had many positive reviews by parents and carers.

 Duty Calls

-Whilst waiting for assessment we provide a telephone appointment clinic where you can discuss specific developmental, behavioural concerns with a Neurodevelopmental Practitioner who will give advice and suggest strategies on a 1:1 basis.
+Whilst waiting for an assessment we provide a telephone appointment clinic where you can discuss specific developmental, behavioural concerns with a Neurodevelopmental Practitioner who will give advice and suggest strategies or signpost you to other helpful services on a 1:1 basis.

 Post Assessment